revglen/aiven-demo/README.md

         will be pulled from Kafka.
 The clicks are sent to Postgres and OpenSearch

+**Accessing the data ingested into Postgres**

+The postgres folder contains the outoput of 3 tables that were generated from our demo

+    -   clickstream_events.csv - This file contains simulated user events when navigating the ecommerce platform

+    -   sessions_metrics.csv - This file contains the aggregated details of a session

+    -   clickstream_events.csv - This file contains the user session details

 **Accessing the OpenSearch Dashboard**

 1. Navigate to OpenSearch Dashboards URL (provided in Aiven console)